LisCT/node-practice/README.md

 ## Description

 This is a collection of project with the porpuse of practice.
-I've been learning from different sources like Teamtreehouse, Pluralsight, Wesbos, Books and Blogs.
+I've been learning from different sources like Teamtreehouse, Pluralsight, Wesbos, Books and B- logs.

 In this modules I touched so far: